Anaemia in Children

-Anaemia in Children: Everything You Need to Know at Sheikh Shakhbout Medical City (SSMC) in Abu Dhabi
+Everything You Need to Know at Sheikh Shakhbout Medical City

 Anaemia in children is a common condition that occurs when their bodies do not have enough red blood cells or haemoglobin.
-Haemoglobin is the protein in red blood cells that carries oxygen from the lungs to the rest of the body.
-Without enough oxygen, children may experience symptoms such as fatigue, headaches, shortness of breath, and pale skin.
+Haemoglobin is the protein in red blood cells that carries oxygen from the lungs to all parts of the body.
+When the body does not receive enough oxygen, it can cause symptoms such as fatigue, headaches, shortness of breath and pale skin.

-• Haemolytic Anaemia: Occurs when red blood cells are destroyed faster than they are produced.
+• Haemolytic anaemia: Occurs when red blood cells are destroyed faster than usual

 • Fatigue